How is heart failure treated?

 - Possible implantable cardiac defibrillator (lCD) therapy

-If treatment causes your symptoms to get better or stop, you still need to continue treatment to slow the progression to Stage D.
+If the treatment causes your symptoms to get better or stop, you still need to continue treatment to slow the progression to Stage D.

 Stage D and reduced E